 Increase your protein

 Out of proteins, fats, and carbs, protein is what’s going to make you feel full.
 Protein decreases your level of ghrelin, a hunger hormone, and boosts your levels of peptide YY, which is a hormone that makes you feel full.
 Try adding extra protein to each meal, like shredded chicken into your eggs at breakfast, to keep yourself satiated longer.

-If you’ve been struggling with binge-eating, consider working with a team of specialists that can tailor a program towards your specific needs.
+If you’ve been struggling with binge eating, consider working with a team of specialists that can tailor a program to your specific needs.
 At Found, we’ve built out a weight loss program that can prescribe medications specifically designed to combat binge eating and other underlying causes of weight gain.
 We recognize that everyone’s body and underlying biologies are different, so we’ve put an emphasis on tailoring the program to each individual’s specific needs and weight loss goals.
 Weight loss isn’t as simple as “eat less, move more.”
 Found addresses this misconception by addressing the underlying biological causes of weight gain.

 You’ll start by filling out a short medical history that’s reviewed by a team of board-certified physicians and registered nutritionists.
 If you qualify, you may be prescribed medication that can help address binge eating.
 Your prescription will ship straight to your door at no additional cost.
 You’ll be matched with a physician and other resources who can together to deliver a program specifically for you.